Username1234436930492678349876/Username1234436930492678349876/README.md

 - 👋 Hi, I’m qaz
 - 🌱 I’m currently learning javascript
-- 📫 How to reach me discord
+- 📫 How to reach me: that's on you

 <!---
 Username1234436930492678349876/Username1234436930492678349876 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.